crystaljjlee/histsci-119/README.md

+# HISTSCI 199VH Class Demonstration
-# HISTSCI 199VH: Sugar, Spice and Science: Colonialism and Commerce in the Making of a Global History of Science
+## Sugar, Spice and Science: Colonialism and Commerce in the Making of a Global History of Science

-Class demonstration
+Instructor: Kit Heintzman
+Teaching Fellow: Crystal Lee